Research at Leeds Beckett

 About Dr Cecilia Devers

 Dr Cecilia Devers is a senior lecturer (associate professor) of Speech and Language Sciences at Leeds Beckett University.
 She graduated from the School of Medicine at the University of Nevada, USA with a Master of Science (Honours) in Speech-Language Pathology and Audiology, with a published thesis in the Cleft Palate-Craniofacial Journal.
-After practicing clinically for some time, she went on to pursue a doctoral degree from Newcastle University, United Kingdom, specialising in aphasiology, cognitive neuroscience, and neuro- and psycholinguistics under the supervision of Professor David Howard and Dr Janet Webster.
+After practicing clinically for some time, she went on to pursue a doctoral degree from Newcastle University, United Kingdom, further specialising in aphasiology, cognitive neuroscience, and neuro- and psycholinguistics.
 She also undertook a teaching assistantship for Social Psychology at Newcastle University.
-Her lecturing role on the Speech and Language Sciences course at Leeds Beckett University includes medical sciences (anatomy and physiology), aphasiology, language and cognition, evidence-based research for clinical practice, clinical and professional skills, and research project/dissertation supervision.
+Her lecturing role includes medical sciences (anatomy and physiology), aphasiology, language and cognition, evidence-based research for clinical practice, clinical and professional skills, and research project/dissertation supervision.
 Further, she maintains an active profile in the research community.
 Her research interests include aphasiology, cognitive neuroscience and cognitive neuropsychology, neuro- and psycholinguistics in healthy and disordered systems, the representation of language and cognition in the brain, and its clinical implications.

-- BS (Graduate Special) Speech-Language Pathology, University of Nevada, USA
+- BSc (Graduate Special) Speech-Language Pathology, University of Nevada, USA

-- MS (Honors) in Speech-Language Pathology and Audiology, School of Medicine, University of Nevada, USA
+- MSc (Honors) in Speech-Language Pathology and Audiology, School of Medicine, University of Nevada, USA

 - PhD in Aphasiology, Cognitive Neuroscience, Neuro- and Psycholinguistics, Newcastle University, UK